Quick Lit

 The Woman in Cabin 10

-This twisty thriller was an August Book of the Month pick for me.
-I was intrigued by the premise: a travel writer takes an assignment aboard an exclusive luxury cruise ship.
+I was intrigued by the premise of this twisty thriller: a travel writer takes an assignment aboard an exclusive luxury cruise ship.
 Shortly after arriving, she wakes in the middle of the night to the sound of something heavy being thrown overboard.
 She's sure it's a body ... and yet no one is missing from the boat.
 She's compelled to figure out what really happened, which puts more than her own life in danger.
 Strongly reminiscent of Agatha Christie's And Then There Were None.

 More info →